jonfryd/tifoon/README.md

 ### `config/network.yml`

 This is list of networks and hosts to be monitored.
-Each network consists of an arbitrary number of hosts, and the set of ports to be scanned for every host in this network.
+Each network consists of an arbitrary number of host addresses (i.e. DNS host names or IP addresses), and the set of ports to be scanned for every host in this network.
 Example:

+    - networkId: LAN
+      addresses:
+        - rasputin.mylan
+        - 192.168.0.2
       ports:
         - 20-25
         - 153
         - 900-999

-Results in all of TCP ports 20 to 25, 153 and 900 to 999 being scanned.
+Results in all of TCP ports 20 to 25, 153 and 900 to 999 being scanned on the hosts "rasputin.mylan" and 192.168.0.2.

 If a hostname (and not a IPv4 address) is provided for any host, the IPv4 address is resolved on startup by DNS lookup on startup (resolution is final and not redone on consecutive scan).